Energy gap for Yang-Mills connections, II: Arbitrary closed Riemannian manifolds: Alternative proofs under simplifying hypotheses

-If $p = d$, one applies the argument for the case $d/2 \leq p < d$ \mutatis but using the Sobolev embedding $W^{1,d}(X) \hookrightarrow L^s(X)$ for $1 \leq s < \infty$ and the H\"older inequality with $r$ in the range $2d \leq r < \infty$ defined by $1/d = 1/q + 1/r$, where $d < q \leq 2d$.
+If $p = d$, one applies the argument for the case $d/2 \leq p < d$ \mutatis but using the Sobolev embedding $W^{1,d}(X) \subset L^s(X)$ for $1 \leq s < \infty$ and the H\"older inequality with $r$ in the range $2d \leq r < \infty$ defined by $1/d = 1/q + 1/r$, where $d < q \leq 2d$.

-If $d < p < \infty$, one again applies the argument for the case $d/2 \leq p < d$ \mutatis but now using the Sobolev embedding $W^{1,p}(X) \hookrightarrow L^\infty(X)$ and the H\"older inequality with $r$ in the range $2p \leq r \leq \infty$ defined by $1/p = 1/q + 1/r$, where $p \leq q \leq 2p$. \end{proof}
+If $d < p < \infty$, one again applies the argument for the case $d/2 \leq p < d$ \mutatis but now using the Sobolev embedding $W^{1,p}(X) \subset L^\infty(X)$ and the H\"older inequality with $r$ in the range $2p \leq r \leq \infty$ defined by $1/p = 1/q + 1/r$, where $p \leq q \leq 2p$. \end{proof}

-\begin{rmk}[On the assumption \eqref{eq:Hodge_Laplacian_flat_connection_vanishing_kernel} that $\Delta_\Gamma$ has zero kernel] In general, we do not know that $\Ker \Delta_\Gamma \cap \Omega^2(X; \ad P) = 0$ unless we assume a technical hypothesis for $P$ that this kernel vanishing condition holds for all flat connections, $\Gamma$, on $P$ or else assume a topological hypothesis for $X$, such as $\pi_1(X)=\{1\}$, so $P \cong X\times G$ if and only if $P$ is flat \cite[Theorem 2.2.1]{DK}.
-In the latter case, $\Gamma$ is gauge-equivalent to the product connection and $\Ker \Delta_\Gamma \cong H^2(X;\RR)$, so an additional hypothesis for $X$ that $H^2(X;\ZZ) = 0$ would ensure the kernel vanishing condition \eqref{eq:Hodge_Laplacian_flat_connection_vanishing_kernel}. \end{rmk}
+\begin{rmk}[On the assumption \eqref{eq:Hodge_Laplacian_flat_connection_vanishing_kernel} that $\Delta_\Gamma$ has zero kernel] In general, we do not know that $\Ker \Delta_\Gamma \cap \Omega^1(X; \ad P) = 0$ unless we assume a technical hypothesis for $P$ that this kernel vanishing condition holds for all flat connections, $\Gamma$, on $P$ or else assume a topological hypothesis for $X$, such as $\pi_1(X)=\{1\}$, so $P \cong X\times G$ if and only if $P$ is flat \cite[Theorem 2.2.1]{DK}.
+In the latter case, $\Gamma$ is gauge-equivalent to the product connection and $\Ker \Delta_\Gamma \cong H^1(X;\RR)$, so an additional hypothesis for $X$ that $H^1(X;\ZZ) = 0$ would ensure the kernel vanishing condition \eqref{eq:Hodge_Laplacian_flat_connection_vanishing_kernel}. \end{rmk}

-\subsection{Existence of a flat connection when the curvature of the given connection is $L^\infty$ small}
+\subsection{Existence of a flat connection when the curvature of the given connection is $L^\infty$-small}

-In \cite{Yang_2003pjm}, Yang observed that if one assumes that the given connection, $A$ on $P$, is smooth and has $L^\infty$ small curvature (rather than just $L^p$ small curvature for $p > d/2$), then one can give a more elementary (albeit lengthier) proof of Item \eqref{item:Uhlenbeck_Chern_corollary_4-3_existence_flat_connection} in Theorem \ref{thm:Uhlenbeck_Chern_corollary_4-3}.
+In \cite{Yang_2003pjm}, Yang observed that if one assumes that the given connection, $A$ on $P$, is smooth and has $L^\infty$-small curvature (rather than just $L^p$-small curvature for $p > d/2$), then one can give a more elementary (albeit lengthier) proof of existence of a flat connection $\Gamma$ in Theorem \ref{thm:Uhlenbeck_Chern_corollary_4-3}.
 Yang's results (Theorem \ref{thm:Yang_7}, Corollary \ref{cor:Yang_1}, and Theorem \ref{thm:Yang_3}) are not required elsewhere in our article.